scriptPilot/app-framework/docs/development-images.md

 ## Dynamic image usage

-During the build process, all *src* attributes are parsed by Webpack and mapped to the hashed image files.
+During the build process, all *src* attributes are parsed by Parcel and mapped to the hashed image files.
 This does only work, if the *src* contains a string only - no variables.

 So, for dynamic images, you should use single *img* elements and display them or not.